JELLYFISH BARGE

 On a planet where resources are increasingly scarce, how will the food that communities need be produced, where will we find the necessary water and where will we find new areas for cultivation?

-Hydroponics is an above ground cultivation technique that guarantees water savings of up to 70% compared to traditional cultures, thanks to the continuous reuse of water.
-In addition, Jellyfish Barge uses approximately 15% seawater which is mixed with distilled water, ensuring even greater water efficiency.
+The little energy needed to run the fans and pumps is provided by systems that exploit renewable energy, integrated into the structure.
+The greenhouse incorporates an innovative hydroponic cultivation system.
+Hydroponics is a cultivation technique above ground that guarantees water savings of up to 70% compared to traditional cultures, thanks to the continuous reuse of water.
+Jellyfish Barge also uses approximately 15% sea water that is mixed with distilled water, ensuring even greater water efficiency.
 The complex functioning of the cultivation system is guaranteed by an automation system with remote monitoring and control.

 Jellyfish Barge was designed to support about two families, therefore it is specially small in size to make its construction simple and feasible even in conditions of economic hardship.
 It is modular, so a single element is completely autonomous, while several greenhouses side by side can guarantee food safety for an entire community.
 The octagonal shape of the platform allows different modules to be placed side by side by connecting them with simple floating bases with a square base, which can become markets and meeting places for a small community on the water.

-See all images of the project>
+See all images of the project >

 Coordination: Prof. Stefano Mancuso